Sunday

 9:00 am — Morning Prayer

 For four decades, Epiphany has gathered every Sunday in this corner of Chantilly.
-We are a parish committed to encountering God through beautiful worship and believing prayer, to building a multi-generational congregation that loves children and families, and to equipping every member to publicly proclaim the Gospel of Jesus Christ.
+We are a congregation committed to encountering God through beautiful worship and believing prayer, to building a multi-generational congregation that loves children and families, and to equipping every member to publicly proclaim the Gospel of Jesus Christ.

-Father Peter Frank
+Peter Frank

-Rector
+Rector (senior pastor)

 Take a look at what's coming up — there's almost always room for one more.

 Each week our rector, Fr.
 Peter, writes a short letter to the parish — sometimes a reflection on the coming Sunday's readings, sometimes a pastoral note, sometimes a story of where God has shown up among us.
-You'll also find recent sermon recordings, photos from parish events, and notes on the seasons of the church year.
+You'll also find recent sermon recordings, photos from congregational events, and notes on the seasons of the church year.

 The newsletter is the easiest way to stay current — browse the latest below, or sign up to get it in your inbox.